Orchsky/EC2/Tasks.md

     5. Kubernetes CLI
     6. AWS CLI

-- Show a working demo of an EC2 Ubuntu instance with all of these tools installed with the best automated approach that you can think of.
+- Show a working demo of an EC2 Ubuntu instance with all of these tools installed with the best automated approach that you can think of

 ## Task 2: Arcana Web Application Setup
 - Create and configure a robust solution for Ubuntu virtual machines with automated capabilities for scaling and load distribution in us-east-1 region